Diplomacy of John Adams: Minister to the Dutch Republic

 He was finally invited to present his credentials to the Dutch on April 19, 1781, but no assistance was promised.
 In the meantime, Adams thwarted an attempt by neutral European powers to mediate the war without the U.S. being consulted.

 In July 1781, Adams consented to the departure of both of his sons.
 Francis Dana, Adams's secretary, was assigned to go to Saint Petersburg to seek recognition from Russia.
 Knowing little French, Dana received Adams's permission to bring with him John Quincy, who was fluent in the language.
-Charles, who was desirous to return home, left for Massachusetts with Adams' friend Benjamin Waterhouse.
-In August, shortly after he was removed as the sole negotiator of the treaty to end the war, Adams fell seriously ill in what scholars call "a major nervous breakdown."
-In November, he learned that American and French troops had won the decisive victory over British troops at Yorktown with the assistance of the French Navy, which vindicated Adams's stand for increased naval assistance from France.
+Charles, who was desirous to return home, left for Massachusetts with Adams's friend Benjamin Waterhouse.
+In August, shortly after he was removed as the sole negotiator of the treaty to end the war, Adams fell seriously ill in what one scholar calls "a major nervous breakdown."
+In November, he learned that American and French troops had won the decisive victory over British troops at Yorktown with the crucial assistance of the French Navy, which vindicated Adams's stand for increased naval assistance from France.

 News of the American triumph at Yorktown convulsed Europe.
 In January 1781, after recovering, Adams arrived at The Hague to demand for the States General of the Netherlands to answer his petitions.
 His efforts stalled, and he took his cause to the people by successfully capitalizing on popular pro-American sentiment to push the States General towards recognizing U.S. independence, which was done by several provinces.
 On April 19, 1782, the States General formally recognized American independence and acknowledged Adams as envoy.

 Ferling, however, downplays Adams's efforts and argues that it was the success of Yorktown, combined with pressure put on the Dutch by the French, to have been chiefly responsible for the recognition of independence.

 With the aid of the Dutch Patriot leader Joan Derk van der Capellen tot den Pol, Adams negotiated a loan of five million guilders, financed by Nicolaas van Staphorst and Willem Willink, on June 11.
 In October 1782, he negotiated with the Dutch a treaty of amity and commerce.
 The house that Adams bought during his stay became the first American-owned embassy on foreign soil.